ChenZhongPu/data-structure-swufe/book/src/list/linkedlist_python.md

 > `is` will return True if two variables point to the same object (in memory). `==` will return True if the objects referred to by the variables are equal.
 See more at [Is there a difference between "==" and "is"?](https://stackoverflow.com/questions/132988/).

 ## Stack based on linked lists
-In this subsection, we are going to implement a stack based on linked lists.
+In this subsection, we are going to implement a stack based on singly linked lists.

 > A stack is a collection of objects that are inserted and removed according to the last-in, first-out (LIFO) policy.